 Welcome to Left Coast Insights.
-We are a boutique consulting firm specializing in tourism research, planning, and development to provide communities and enterprises with insights that create competitive advantage in visitor experience and attraction.
+We are a boutique consulting firm specializing in tourism research, planning, and development to provide communities and enterprises with insights that create competitive advantage in visitor experience, attraction, and sustainability.

 The team at Left Coast Insights works with public and private sector clients offering a comprehensive suite of tourism and community development consulting services.
 Areas of expertise include: tourism and hospitality sector development, community economic and business development, sales and marketing strategy, project management, stakeholder integration, market research, feasibility analysis, visitor forecasting and modeling, guest experience development, training and education, and destination development.
 In addition to our principal consultants, we draw on the expertise of some of the most experienced and respected practitioners in the industry.

 Royal Roads University School of Tourism and Hospitality Management Consulting Group

 Reknown – Marketing, Social Media & Reputation Management Strategy (Tourism & Hospitality)